Johan Henrik Thomander: Impact

 In 1838 Thomander published a catechism; in 1849 he and Wieselgren published a revision of the 1819 Wallin hymnal in order to eliminate the complaints of the revivalists.
 In 1829 he published Predikningar och nattvardstal ('Sermons and Communion Discourses'), in 1849 Predikningar öfver alla årets sön- och högtidsdagars evangelier ('Sermons on the Gospels of all the Sundays and Feast Days of the Year') (two parts, translated into Danish 1855–1857).
 The printed sermons do not give a true picture of Thomander's skill as an orator.
 His humor and irony could not make themselves felt in his sermons, but all the more in his occasional speeches.

-As a student speaker, he was unrivaled and extremely popular.
+As a student speaker, he was unrivaled.
 The sharp contradictions in his being gave his sermons a peculiar character.
-They were genuinely human, free from the restraint of the educated aristocracy, and therefore not unfavorably received by the popular revivalists.
+They were genuinely human, free from the restraint of the educated aristocracy, and therefore not unfavourably received by the popular revivalists.
 Thomander reaches his highest point when he contrasts human frailty with the merciful omnipotence of God, but overall it must be said that, at least judging from the printed sermons, he is not a deep preacher.
-Nor have his sermons been widely read, although the presentation has a rare stylistic fulfillment which is personal and original, without being strained or contrived.
+Nor have his sermons been widely read, although the presentation has a rare stylistic fulfilment which is personal and original, without being strained or contrived.